julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 }
 ```

-Here, we are defining an `int` called `my_number`.
+<p>Here, we are defining an <code>int</code> called <code>my_number</code>.
 Then, we assign `10` to `my_number`.
 This value will have to be stored somewhere in memory and that place will receive an address - which is generally a random number.
-We can call it an address in memory, a location in memory, a reference, call it whatever makes it easier for you to understand it.<br>
+We can call it an address in memory, a location in memory, a reference, call it whatever makes it easier for you to understand it.</p>
-To retrieve the address of a variable (and its value) in memory, we can use something call a pointer.
+<p>To retrieve the address of a variable (and its value) in memory, we can use something call a pointer.
 It is something that points to the address of a variable.
-Let's see it in practice:<br>
+Let's see it in practice:</p>

 ```c
 #include <stdio.h>